A bit more than 15 years ago I quit smoking - and I've never touched a cigarette again.

 Have no doubt: implementing change is just something else to learn how to do - but then you'll need the consistency again.

-Do belief in yourself! ...And work on your food and mind training as described above, as they will make the process tremendously more effective.
+Do believe in yourself! ...And work on your food and mind training as described above, as they will make the process tremendously more effective.

 Relaxation is lately just such an overused word, taken way too seriously.
 It almost gets to be a pressure to... relax :)